CandyCoded/CandyCoded/README.md

 ### CameraFollow

 Attach the CameraFollow component to any gameobject that moves independently of the camera.
 Utilizing the constraint options allows for the camera to either stay a certain distance from the object or lock any of the axis from moving at all.
+This component works with both 2D and 3D scenes.

 ![](https://media.giphy.com/media/3ohc19nAziNNVAQ4I8/giphy.gif)

 ### Gizmo

+Attach this component to any gameobject to render a custom gizmo.
+These gizmos will appear even when the gameobject is not selected.

 ![](https://i.imgur.com/uPUyFZU.png)
 ![](https://i.imgur.com/aCzOiKV.png)

 ### ScreenShake

+Attach this component to your scenes camera and call the method below to cause the screen to shake.
+This component doesn't alter the position of the camera as it wraps the camera in it's own gameobject.

 ```csharp
 CandyCoded.ScreenShake screenShake = Camera.main.GetComponent<CandyCoded.ScreenShake>();